The Power of the Lord’s Supper [Part 1]

 As often as I’ve spoken the words of institution from 1 Corinthians 11, I have rarely dared to read on in this passage to verses 27-29: “Therefore, whoever eats the bread or drinks the cup of the Lord in an unworthy manner will be guilty of sinning against the body and blood of the Lord.
 A man ought to examine himself before he eats of the bread and drinks of the cup.
 For anyone who eats and drinks without recognizing the body of the Lord eats and drinks judgment on himself.”

-Many have interpreted this text to mean that when you get ready to take communion, you better take a thorough, painful look inside yourself and confess every sin that you could possibly think of.
-If you have not repented of every sin, then, according to this view, you will violate the holiness of communion and bring judgment upon yourself.
+Many have interpreted this text to mean that when you prepare for the Lord’s Supper, you better make a thorough, painful inward examination and list before God every unconfessed sin.
+If you have not repented of every sin, then, according to this popular, fearful view, you will violate the holiness of communion and bring judgment upon yourself.

 It is this errant interpretation that makes our tone turn somber when we come to communion.
 But if there is one thing I know about the Word of God and the New Covenant, it is that every single page, and every word, is good news.
 And I would contend that there would not be a shred of good news in this text if God were really waiting to strike calamity on you for taking communion in an unworthy manner.
-Instead, I think that taking communion in an unworthy manner is a statement about how much you see Christ and His finished work.
+Instead, I think that taking communion in an unworthy manner is a statement about all that is forfeited when you don’t see and savor Christ and His finished work.
 Communion is a celebration of Christ’s sacrifice, not yours!